pulijon/Sttcast/README.md

 # How does sttcast.py work

 As transcribing is a CPU intensive operation, **sttcast.py** makes use of multiprocessing in Python (you probably have known about GIL blues for multithreading or coroutines in Python). **sttcast.py** splits the entire work (the transcription of a podcast, perhaps of several hours) in fragments of s seconds (s is an optional paramenter, 600 seconds by default).

+If the task is to transcribe a large number of files (clearly exceeding the number of available CPUs), sttcast.py can utilize its capacity to transcribe multiple files in parallel without splitting them, thus eliminating potential issues at the split boundaries.
+In this case, it is advisable to set the number of seconds to a value greater than the size of the largest file (36000 seconds, or 10 hours, should be sufficient for almost all files).

 **sttcast.py** converts the mp3 file to wav in order to use the vosk API.
 The main process pass the wav file as an argument to each one of the worker tasks, each proessing a fragment of audio (only part of the total frames of the wav file).
 The tasks are delivered to a pool of **c** processes (**c** is another optional paramenter, equal, by default, to the number of cpus of the system minus 2).
 In this way, the system may parallel **c** tasks.